MatLeRock/eloquent-image-mutator/README.md

+# Changed orignal (sahusoftcom/eloquent-image-mutator) to also support Laravel 6

+Not tested to this point

-Eloquent Image Mutator Version: 2^
+# Eloquent Image Mutator Version: 2^
 ======================

 Relating an image with a model is always a pain.
 Eloquent Image Mutator provides an easy mutator for Eloquent models to save and retrieve images.